MicrosoftDocs/memdocs/sccm/core/plan-design/configs/size-and-scale-numbers.md

 -   One of the following, depending on how your deployment supports mobile device management (MDM):

-    -   100,000 devices that you manage with on-premises MDM
+    -   100,000 devices that you manage by using on-premises MDM

     -   300,000 cloud-based devices

  For example, in a hierarchy, you can support 700,000 desktops, up to 25,000 Mac and Windows CE 7.0 clients, and up to 300,000 cloud-based devices when you integrate Microsoft Intune—for a total of 1,025,000 devices.
 If you support devices that are managed by on-premises MDM, the total for the hierarchy is 825,000 devices.

 > [!IMPORTANT]
 >  In a hierarchy where the central administration site uses a Standard edition of SQL Server, the hierarchy supports a maximum of 50,000 desktops and devices.
-The edition of SQL Server that is in use at a stand-alone primary site doesn't limit that site's capacity to support up to the stated number of clients.
+The edition of SQL Server that is used at a stand-alone primary site doesn't limit that site's capacity to support up to the stated number of clients.

 ###  <a name="bkmk_chipri"></a> Child primary site